knative/docs/docs/versioned/admin/admin-overview.md

 - [Kafka Broker features](../serving/encryption/system-internal-tls.md)
 - [Sugar Controller](../eventing/configuration/sugar-configuration.md)

-Configurations for flag features:
+Configurations for flagging features:

 - [Serving features](../serving/configuration/feature-flags.md)
 - [Eventing features](../eventing/features/README.md)

 ## Authorizations

-You will need to grant developers access to additional resources related to their namespace in other services, such as observability, logs, metrics, tracing, and dashboards.
+You can grant developers access to additional resources related to their namespace in other services, such as observability, logs, metrics, tracing, and dashboards.

 ## Upgrades